qrtt1/project-prompt-generator/README.md

 # ✨ project-prompt-generator (ppg) 📝

 A command-line tool to convert your project's files into structured markdown documents, ideal for generating prompts for large language models (LLMs) 🤖.

 ## Features 🌟

 - **Flexible Output Options:** 🔀 Generate individual markdown files or a single consolidated file.
 - **Automatic Markdown Conversion:** 🔄 Converts all project files (excluding those in `.gitignore`) into individual markdown files.
-- **Structured Output:** 📂 Optional creation of a comprehensive all-in-one file containing an outline and the content of all converted files, making it easy to feed into LLMs.
+- **Structured Output:** 📂 Option to create an all-in-one file that includes an outline and the content of all converted files for easy use with LLMs.
-- **Code Highlighting:** 🌈 Automatically detects file extensions and applies appropriate markdown code highlighting.
+- **Code Highlighting:** 🌈 Automatically detects file extensions and applies proper markdown code highlighting.
-- **Customizable Ignored Files:** 🛡️ Respects `.gitignore` and includes additional custom ignore patterns.
+- **Customizable Ignored Files:** 🛡️ Respects `.gitignore` and supports additional custom ignore patterns.
-- **Organized Output:** 📋 Generates an outline file to provide a clear overview of all converted files.
+- **Organized Output:** 📋 Generates an outline file that clearly lists all converted files.
-- **Sensitive Data Masking:** 🔒 Automatically detects and masks API keys, passwords, and other sensitive information ( enabled by default).
+- **Sensitive Data Masking:** 🔒 Automatically detects and masks API keys, passwords, and other sensitive information (enabled by default).
-- **Modular Architecture:** 🧩 Easy to extend with new features and functionality.

 ## Installation 🛠️